medz/coal/README.md

 A suite for easily building beautiful command-line apps.

 > [!WARNING]
-> **The Coal is still in development and may not be fully functional.**
+> **Coal is still in development and may not be fully functional.**
 >
 > Coal is not a CLI framework!
-It's intended to provide a convenient and easy-to-use command-line tool for existing CLI frameworks and developers.
+It's intended to provide convenient and easy-to-use utilities for existing CLI frameworks and developers.
 >
 > **Coal also doesn't plan to add command functionality.
 Its purpose is to enhance existing CLI packages.**